 , and Stand Up Paddleboard (SUP)

 .
+Note the SUP class is a NOT a river class.
+It will be held a short distance away on Shores Lake.
 Classes are small and generally have 4 to 8 participants and two Instructors.
 Classes start with a meeting on Friday evening, then strenuous river days on both Saturday and Sunday.

 If there is interest, we may offer a Women's Kayak Class(es) (women only participants and led by women instructors).
 However, we still need to group participants of similar experience together to ensure the best learning environment.

-We are also offering a Swift Water Rescue Class in addition to the kayak, canoe and SUP instructional classes.
+We are also offering a River Safety and Rescue class in addition to the kayak, canoe and SUP instructional classes.
 This is a class for paddlers who have already taken paddling instruction or are already an experienced paddler, but who would like to learn or refresh their safety skills.
-You can read more about the SWR offer on the following page.
-Participants may register for either a paddling class OR the Swiftwater Rescue Class but not both.
+You can read more about the River Safety and Rescue class on the following page.
+Participants may register for either a paddling class OR the River Safety and Rescue class but not both.

 A very important factor in making this a good school is how closely people within each class are matched in experience, previous training, and certain other characteristics.
 Please, accurately note your skills when filling out the school application!

 We use the information provided to form compatible groups for each class, then each Instructor adapts to best fit the needs of those in the class.
 Special requests for class assignment with a particular person are discouraged because those special assignments often do not fit well with the rest of the class.